 Neil Perry Quotes in Dead Poets Society

 The Dead Poets Society quotes below are all either spoken by Neil Perry or refer to Neil Perry.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Hyperion edition of Dead Poets Society published in 2006.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Hyperion edition of Dead Poets Society published in 2006.).

 Chapter 3 Quotes

 His eyes raging, Mr. Perry hissed at his son.
 “I will not be disputed in public, do you understand me?”

 Neil Perry Character Timeline in Dead Poets Society

 The timeline below shows where the character Neil Perry appears in Dead Poets Society.
 The colored dots and icons indicate which themes are associated with that appearance.